xwal/awesome-stars/README.md

 - [FlippingNotch](https://github.com/quickbirdstudios/FlippingNotch) - FlippingNotch 🤙 - Dribble inspired animation https://dribbble.com/shots/4089014-Pull-To-Refresh-iPhone-X
 - [CHKLineChart](https://github.com/zhiquan911/CHKLineChart) - 纯Swift4.0代码编写的K线图表组件，支持：MA,EMA,BOLL,SAR,KDJ,MACD等技术指标显示。集成使用简单，二次开发扩展强大
 - [Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS.
-- [folding-cell](https://github.com/Ramotion/folding-cell) - :octocat: 📃 FoldingCell is an expanding content cell with animation made by @Ramotion - https://dev.ramotion.com/gthbr
+- [folding-cell](https://github.com/Ramotion/folding-cell) - :octocat: 📃 FoldingCell is an expanding content cell with animation made by @Ramotion - https://github.com/Ramotion/swift-ui-animation-components-and-libraries
-- [Nuke](https://github.com/kean/Nuke) - A powerful image loading and caching system
+- [Nuke](https://github.com/kean/Nuke) - Powerful image loading and caching system
 - [alerts-and-pickers](https://github.com/dillidon/alerts-and-pickers) - Advanced usage of UIAlertController and pickers based on it: Telegram, Contacts, Location, PhotoLibrary, Country, Phone Code, Currency, Date...
 - [Hostess.swift](https://github.com/rjstelling/Hostess.swift) - A Swift implementation of NSHost that works on iOS, OS X and tvOS.
 Hostess.swift is safe to use in a framework because it does not require a bridging header.
 Hostess is Swift 4.0 (or newer) only and replaces the Swift 2.x only Host.swift.
 - [AppFolder](https://github.com/dreymonde/AppFolder) - 🗂 Never use NSSearchPathForDirectoriesInDomains again.
 Never.